Skip to content

 function assessVPNRisk(ipData, context) {

-if (!ipData.security.is_vpn) return "low";
+if (!ipData.classification.is_vpn) return "low";

 // Privacy-conscious users in sensitive contexts